 Edge Computing Test Zone: What We’ve Learned and What’s Ahead

 In early 2018, the AT&T Foundry launched an edge computing test zone in Palo Alto, CA to experiment with emerging applications upon this new network infrastructure paradigm.
 Edge computing is the act of moving storage and processing capabilities to the perimeter of the network – or geographically closer to the end-user.
-As next-gen applications require increasing processing power on mobile devices, our team engaged with Silicon Valley companies facing challenges that edge computing could potentially address.
+Next-gen applications are stressing the processing capabilities of mobile devices, and our Foundry team is engaging with Silicon Valley companies facing challenges that edge computing could potentially address.

 We first turned our focus to media applications such as augmented reality, virtual reality, and cloud-driven gaming.
 We’ve now completed our first experiment with GridRaster.
 The goal of this phase of our collaboration was to quantitatively understand how improved network performance metrics, such as delay and packet jitter, would translate to improvements in application performance metrics, such as motion-to-photon-latency and frame loss – yielding a better experience for the end user.